Who We Are

 Oral storytelling is a traditional way for many Indigenous people to pass down our stories, lessons, and more.
 We are proud to continue this tradition through a modern medium.

-As part of our commitment to oral storytelling, each week we aim to highlight one traditional story from the community we are featuring.
+As part of our commitment to oral storytelling, in each episode we aim to highlight one traditional or relevant modern story from the community we are featuring.

 Interested in being a guest?
 Fill out this form and we will get back to you!
 Know someone you think would be a great fit?
 Send them our way!